netguru/heroes-api/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+Before you started, make sure you have a Docker installed on your local machine.

 ### Initial setup